cbmeola/ECE_5470_Homework_2/README.md

 4. Final sharpened output is saved and displayed [g].

-5. Images resulting from every step is saved in a subplot figure [Rsesults_Figure].
+5. Images resulting from every step are saved in a subplot figure [Rsesults_Figure].

 --------------------------------------------------------------------------------------